-Maybe your child has a chronic illness like mine did.
+Are you the parent of a child with a chronic illness?
 Perhaps your son or daughter has special needs or a learning disability.
-Or maybe they see the world a little differently.
+Or maybe they just see the world a little differently.
 As a mom, you might struggle with feeling your child is different.
 He or she is definitely different but not for the reason you think.

 Waiting in the McDonald’s drive-thru line one morning, I finished a long conversation with the pediatric nurse to get a stronger antibiotic for Morgan.
 I thought to myself, “If I have to spell ‘Autoimmune Neutropenia’ to a nurse one more time, I’m going to scream.”